Retailing

 - Discounters Branching Out

-it can offer a full range of products to shoppers.
+to offer a full range of products to shoppers.
 One-stop is a dominant idea

 of our time.